PART FIVE: The raid on Shivering Sands and the death of Reg Calvert.

 Tom Edwards: “These huge fellas left as quickly and silently as they had arrived and my first reaction was to get the station back on air as soon as possible.
 Which we did and I think it was Ian MacRae who did the opening show.
 Dorothy Calvert came out to see us and I recall seeing her tired face as she pulled alongside Shivering Sands in (the tender) Harvester II.
 She told us all she would carry on running the station and that's just what happened ... but the writing was on the wall.”

-click to hear audio It's back to normal on Radio City, 27th June 1966.
-Ian MacRae and Tom Edwards are on the air, the morning after the raiders' departure.
+click to hear audio It is the next morning, 27th June 1966, and things are back to normal on Radio City.
+Ian MacRae and Tom Edwards are behind the mic.
 This clip is taken from a recording shared on The Offshore Radio Club Forum by Hans Hendriks.
 Our thanks to him (duration 4 minutes 31 seconds)

 Many thanks to Ian, Alan, Tom and Susan for sharing their memories

-and to Nick Widdows for all the audio clips except the last one.
+and to Nick Widdows for all the audio clips except the last two.

 Nigel Fell has donated some press cuttings, dating from the time of the raid.